Sony A6500 Review

 Two of the Sony A6500's most notable body features relate to its displays.
 The 3-inch TFT LCD monitor on the rear of the camera now has a touch panel overlay.
 Sony shooters have been clamoring for better touchscreen integration in Sony's diverse camera lineup and the A6500 answers the call.
 The tilting display can angle up approximately 90 degrees and down roughly 45.
 When shooting through the camera's new electronic viewfinder (more on that in a moment), you can use the rear display to select a focus point using touch.
 The Touch Pad function allows the user to swipe a finger across the display and change the focus point.

 Speaking of the electronic viewfinder, the A6500 includes an XGA OLED Tru-Finder.
 The high-contrast, high-resolution XGA OLED viewfinder is said to better reproduce darkness, color and fine details.
-It can be used with either 120 (100 in PAL region) or 60 (50) frames per second frame rates and has approximately 2.36-million dots.
+It can be used with either 120 or 60 frames per second NTSC frame rates (100 or 50 for the PAL standard) and has approximately 2.36-million dots.
 The 0.39"-type electronic viewfinder offers a 35mm equivalent magnification of 0.70x and 100% field coverage.

 Besides the new internal features, addition of touchscreen functionality and an improved electronic viewfinder, you couldn't be faulted for not seeing much difference between the A6300 and A6500 bodies.
 On the back of the camera, the button layout is identical, save for a button becoming a C3 button instead of a C2 button.
 This change is due to Sony adding an additional C button on the top deck of the camera (which is otherwise unchanged in layout and functionality from the A6300).
 While the camera looks basically the same, the feel of it is stated to have been improved.
 The front grip is further recessed for improved comfort and the release button is larger.
 The feel of the mode and control dials and the rear face buttons has been enhanced and the viewfinder's eyepiece cup is now softer.